‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 Vaccine makers must ensure these innovations are accessible to vulnerable populations across the world.
 GSK’s vaccines R&D unit, the industry’s largest with more than 1,500 scientists, is also working on a method known as GMMA, which essentially uses the innate properties of bacteria against themselves.
 This technology is currently being applied to several bacterial vaccines to tackle diseases that are impacting people around the world, including in low and middle income countries.
 For these diseases it is essential to have effective, affordable vaccines that can be produced at scale so they can be used to protect people across the world.

-With a wave of new approaches advancing, including MAPS, researchers are hopeful that in the future they will be able to deliver better vaccines more quickly, targeting infectious diseases beyond COVID-19 and moving the benefits of vaccine technologies into other areas such as cancer protection or even treatment.
+With a wave of new approaches advancing, including MAPS technology, researchers are hopeful that they will be able to deliver better vaccines more quickly in the future, targeting infectious diseases beyond COVID-19 and moving the benefits of vaccine technologies into other areas such as cancer protection and even treatment.

 “The pandemic showed what is possible when everything is focused on a single goal,” Dormitzer concludes.
 “But now we have to say, `So what are the things that can be accomplished in an emergency that we can apply in more ordinary times?’”